bloominstituteoftechnology/LambdaMUD-Project/README.md

 * Use the [sprint challenge instructions for Intro to Django](https://github.com/LambdaSchool/Sprint-Challenge--Django-I).

 ## Client Frontend
-* Create a new GitHub respository using the technology of your choice
+* Fork the [LambdaMUD-Client](https://github.com/LambdaSchool/LambdaMUD-Client) repo and put your front-end code there.
+Back-end code goes in this repo.
 * Implement user registration and login via calls to the server API
   * Store the response token for subsequent API requests
 * Create a game view for a logged in user